vtrpldn/digital-garden/src/posts/how-i-manage-impostor-syndrome-fear-of-failure-and-other-common-programmer-problems.md

 title: How I Manage Impostor Syndrome, Fear of Failure, and Other Common Programmer Problems
 date: 2020-09-21
 tags:
-  - css
+  - career
-  - codenewbie
+  - mental health
 layout: layouts/post.njk
 ---

-_This article was originally posted in the DEV Community._
+_This article was [originally published](https://dev.to/vtrpldn/how-i-manage-impostor-syndrome-fear-of-failure-and-other-common-programmer-problems-3nk6) in the DEV Community._

+---

 Sometimes your own bugs are much harder to fix.